spinfal/google-search-bot/README.md

 </p>

 # Spoogle v13
 A simple search bot that uses Google and is easy to setup.
+This version is using Discord.js v13 and Slash Commands (🤢)

 # Setup
 - Create a bot on Discord's Developer dashboard